This article describes the steps to turn on or off networking from the host into the Sandbox in Windows 11.

 Computer Configuration > Administrative Templates > Windows Components > Windows Sandbox

-In the Windows Sandbox details pane on the right, locate and double-click the setting that says “Allow networking in Windows Sandbox“.
+Then, in the Windows Sandbox details pane on the right, locate and double-click the setting that says “Allow networking in Windows Sandbox.”

 On the Allow networking in Windows Sandbox window, set the option to Not Configure, Enabled, or Disabled.